- Announcement: Society headquarters to be sold

 The Society is and will be fine.

 Nashville’s real estate market is the single biggest reason for listing the building.
-The lawsuit obviously has a cost, but especially significant are the combined impacts of COVID on the ranks of our singing communities, member hesitancy to participate in singing conventions and other large events, and decades of membership decline.
+It is timely, considering the combined impacts of COVID on the ranks of our singing communities, member hesitancy to participate in singing conventions and other large events, and decades of membership decline.
 That said, Society leaders will continue to be fiscally conservative and see the way through the revitalization of barbershop singing.

 This sale isn’t about an infusion of cash today, this year or next year.
 This is a strategic decision for the long term.
 Proceeds of the sale will be invested to support barbershop singers for decades to come.